 Pacific College – New York – 2016 (Winter)

-Priscilla Wong graduated from Pacific College of Oriental Medicine (PCOM) with a Masters of Science in Traditional Oriental Medicine (MSTOM).
-She is board certified by the National Certification of Acupuncture and Oriental Medicine (NCCAOM) in New York and New Jersey and a member of Acupuncture Society of New York (ASNY).
-Priscilla gained experience in treating patients with sleeping, emotional, and orthopedic disorders through her internships at PCOM.
-Prior to pursuing her studies in Traditional Chinese Medicine, Priscilla graduated from New York University and was teaching in the New York School system as an elementary teacher for general and special education.
-Through her teaching experiences, she recognized the significance of a healthy digestive system in order to flourish and function well.
-She hopes to continue educating children and parents in her private practice regarding the importance of healthy lifestyle choices and the positive influences of implementing Chinese Medicine into their lives.
-Currently, Priscilla is enrolled in the Doctorate of Acupuncture and Oriental Medicine program through Pacific College of Oriental Medicine.
+Priscilla Wong graduated from Pacific College of Oriental Medicine (PCOM) with a Masters of Science in Traditional Oriental Medicine (MSTOM) and a Doctorate of Acupuncture and Chinese Medicine (DACM).
+She is board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in New York and New Jersey and is a member of the Acupuncture Society of New York (ASNY).
+Prior to pursuing her studies in Traditional Chinese Medicine, Priscilla graduated from New York University and was teaching in the New York school system as an elementary teacher in general and special education.

 PACIFIC COLLEGE – NEW YORK – 2016 (SPRING)